quantumlib/Stim/doc/gates.md

 - <a name="DETECTOR"></a>**`DETECTOR`**

-    Annotates that a set of measurements have a deterministic result, which can be used to detect errors.
+    Annotates that a set of measurements can be used to detect errors, because the set's parity should be deterministic.

-    Detectors are ignored in measurement sampling mode.
-    In detector sampling mode, detectors produce results (false=expected parity, true=incorrect parity detected).

-    Detectors can optionally be parameterized by coordinates (e.g. `DETECTOR(1,2)` has coordinates 1,2).
-    These coordinates aren't really used for anything in stim, but can act as drawing hints for other tools.
+    Note that it is not necessary to say whether the measurement set's parity is even or odd; all that matters is that the parity should be *consistent* when running the circuit and omitting all noisy operations.
+Note that, for example, this means that even though `X` and `X_ERROR(1)` have equivalent effects on the measurements making up a detector, they have differing effects on the detector (because `X` is intended, determining the expected value, and `X_ERROR` is noise, causing deviations from the expected value).

+    Detectors are ignored when sampling measurements, but produce results when sampling detection events.
+In detector sampling mode, each detector produces a result bit (where 0 means "measurement set had expected parity" and 1 means "measurement set had incorrect parity").
+When converting a circuit into a detector error model, errors are grouped based on the detectors they flip (the "symptoms" of the error) and the observables they flip (the "frame changes" of the error).

+    It is permitted, though not recommended, for the measurement set given to a `DETECTOR` instruction to have inconsistent parity.
+When a detector's measurement set is inconsistent, the detector is called a "gauge detector" and the expected parity of the measurement set is chosen arbitrarily (in an implementation-defined way).
+Some circuit analysis tools (such as the circuit-to-detector-error-model conversion) will by default refuse to process circuits containing gauge detectors.
+Gauge detectors produce random results when sampling detection events, though these results will be appropriately correlated with other gauge detectors.
+For example, if `DETECTOR rec[-1]` and `DETECTOR rec[-2]` are gauge detectors but `DETECTOR rec[-1] rec[-2]` is not, then under noiseless execution the two gauge detectors would either always produce the same result or always produce opposite results.

+    Detectors can specify coordinates using their parens arguments.
+Coordinates have no effect on simulations, but can be useful to tools consuming the circuit.
+For example, a tool drawing how the detectors in a circuit relate to each other can use the coordinates as hints for where to place the detectors in the drawing.

+    - Parens Arguments:

+        Optional.
-    Note that the coordinates are relative to accumulated coordinate shifts from SHIFT_COORDS instructions.
+        Coordinate metadata, relative to the current coordinate offset accumulated from `SHIFT_COORDS` instructions.
-    Also note that putting two detectors at the same coordinate does not fuse them into one detector (beware that OBSERVABLE_INCLUDE does fuse observables at the same index, which looks very similar).
-    See SHIFT_COORDS for more details on using coordinates.

-    Note that detectors are always defined with respect to *noiseless behavior*.
-For example, placing an `X` gate before a measurement cannot create detection events on detectors that include that measurement, but placing an `X_ERROR(1)` does create detection events.
+        Can be any number of coordinates from 1 to 16.
+        There is no required convention for which coordinate is which.

+    - Targets:

+        The measurement records to XOR together to get the deterministic-under-noiseless-execution parity.

     - Example:

         ```
+        R 0
+        X_ERROR(0.1) 0
+        M 0  # This measurement is always False under noiseless execution.
+        # Annotate that most recent measurement should be deterministic.
+        DETECTOR rec[-1]

+        R 0
+        X 0
+        X_ERROR(0.1) 0
+        M 0  # This measurement is always True under noiseless execution.
+        # Annotate that most recent measurement should be deterministic.
+        DETECTOR rec[-1]

+        R 0 1
         H 0
         CNOT 0 1
+        DEPOLARIZE2(0.001) 0 1
-        M 0 1
+        M 0 1  # These two measurements are always equal under noiseless execution.
+        # Annotate that the parity of the previous two measurements should be consistent.
         DETECTOR rec[-1] rec[-2]

+        # A series of trivial detectors with hinted coordinates along the diagonal line Y = 2X + 3.
+        REPEAT 100 {
+            R 0
+            M 0
+            SHIFT_COORDS(1, 2)
+            DETECTOR(0, 3) rec[-1]
+        }
         ```

 - <a name="OBSERVABLE_INCLUDE"></a>**`OBSERVABLE_INCLUDE`**

-    Adds measurement results to a given logical observable index.
+    Adds measurement records to a specified logical observable.

-    A logical observable's measurement result is the parity of all physical measurement results added to it.

-    A logical observable is similar to a Detector, except the measurements making up an observable can be built up incrementally over the entire circuit.

-    Logical observables are ignored in measurement sampling mode.
-    In detector sampling mode, observables produce results (false=expected parity, true=incorrect parity detected).
-    These results are optionally appended to the detector results, depending on simulator arguments / command line flags.

-    Note that observables are always defined with respect to *noiseless behavior*.
-For example, placing an `X` gate before a measurement cannot flip a logical observable that includes that measurement, but placing an `X_ERROR(1)` does flip the observable.
-This is because observables are used for detecting errors, not for verifying noiseless functionality.

-    Note that observable indices are NOT shifted by SHIFT_COORDS.
+    A potential point of confusion here is that Stim's notion of a logical observable is nothing more than a set of measurements, potentially spanning across the entire circuit, that together produce a deterministic result.
+It's more akin to the "boundary of a parity sheet" in a topological spacetime diagram than it is to the notion of a qubit observable.
+For example, consider a surface code memory experiment that initializes a logical |0>, preserves the state noise, and eventually performs a logical Z basis measurement.
+The circuit representing this experiment would use `OBSERVABLE_INCLUDE` instructions to specifying which physical measurements within the logical Z basis measurement should be XOR'd together to get the logical measurement result.
+This effectively identifies the logical Z observable.
+    But the circuit would *not* declare an X observable, because the X observable is not deterministic in a Z basis memory experiment; it has no corresponding deterministic measurement set.

+    Logical observables are ignored when sampling measurements, but can produce results (if requested) when sampling detection events.
+In detector sampling mode, each observable can produce a result bit (where 0 means "measurement set had expected parity" and 1 means "measurement set had incorrect parity").
+When converting a circuit into a detector error model, errors are grouped based on the detectors they flip (the "symptoms" of the error) and the observables they flip (the "frame changes" of the error).

+    Another potential point of confusion is that when sampling logical measurement results, as part of sampling detection events in the circuit, the reported results are not measurements of the logical observable but rather whether those measurement results *were flipped*.
+This has significant simulation speed benefits, and also makes it so that it is not necessary to say whether the logical measurement result is supposed to be False or True.
+Note that, for example, this means that even though `X` and `X_ERROR(1)` have equivalent effects on the measurements making up an observable, they have differing effects on the reported value of an observable when sampling detection events (because `X` is intended, determining the expected value, and `X_ERROR` is noise, causing deviations from the expected value).

+    It is not recommended for the measurement set of an observable to have inconsistent parity.
+For example, the circuit-to-detector-error-model conversion will refuse to operate on circuits containing such observables.

+    - Parens Arguments:

+        A non-negative integer specifying the index of the logical observable to add the measurement records to.

+    - Targets:

+        The measurement records to add to the specified observable.

     - Example:

         ```
+        R 0 1
         H 0
         CNOT 0 1
         M 0 1
+        # Observable 0 is the parity of the previous two measurements.
-        OBSERVABLE_INCLUDE(5) rec[-1] rec[-2]
+        OBSERVABLE_INCLUDE(0) rec[-1] rec[-2]

+        R 0 1
+        H 0
+        CNOT 0 1
+        M 0 1
+        # Observable 1 is the parity of the previous measurement...
+        OBSERVABLE_INCLUDE(1) rec[-1]
+        # ...and the one before that.
+        OBSERVABLE_INCLUDE(1) rec[-2]
         ```

 - <a name="QUBIT_COORDS"></a>**`QUBIT_COORDS`**

-    An annotation used to indicate the intended location of a qubit.
+    Annotates the location of a qubit.
-    The coordinates are double precision floating point numbers, relative to accumulated offsets from SHIFT_COORDS.
-    The coordinates are not in any particular order or number of dimensions.
-    As far as stim is concerned the coordinates are a list of opaque and mysterious numbers.
-    They have no effect on simulations of the circuit, but are potentially useful for tasks such as drawing the circuit.

-    See also: SHIFT_COORDS.
+    Coordinates are not required and have no effect on simulations, but can be useful to tools consuming the circuit.
+For example, a tool drawing the circuit  can use the coordinates as hints for where to place the qubits in the drawing.
+    `stimcirq` uses `QUBIT_COORDS` instructions to preserve `cirq.LineQubit` and `cirq.GridQubit` coordinates when converting between stim circuits and cirq circuits

-    Note that a qubit's coordinates can be specified multiple times.
-    The intended interpretation is that the qubit is at the location of the most recent assignment.
+    A qubit's coordinates can be specified multiple times, with the intended interpretation being that the qubit is at the location of the most recent assignment.
 For example, this could be used to indicate a simulated qubit is iteratively playing the role of many physical qubits.

+    - Parens Arguments:

+        Optional.
+        The latest coordinates of the qubit, relative to accumulated offsets from `SHIFT_COORDS` instructions.
+        Can be any number of coordinates from 1 to 16.
+        There is no required convention for which coordinate is which.

+    - Targets:

+        The qubit or qubits the coordinates apply to.

     - Example:

         ```
-        QUBIT_COORDS(100, 101) 0
-        QUBIT_COORDS(100, 101) 1
-        SQRT_XX 0 1
+        # Annotate that qubits 0 to 3 are at the corners of a square.
-        MR 0 1
+        QUBIT_COORDS(0, 0) 0
-        QUBIT_COORDS(2.5, 3.5) 2  # Floating point coordinates are allowed.
-        QUBIT_COORDS(2.5, 4.5) 1  # Hint that qubit 1 is now referring to a different physical location.
-        SQRT_XX 1 2
+        QUBIT_COORDS(0, 1) 1
-        M 1 2
+        QUBIT_COORDS(1, 0) 2
+        QUBIT_COORDS(1, 1) 3
         ```

 - <a name="SHIFT_COORDS"></a>**`SHIFT_COORDS`**

-    Accumulates offsets to apply to qubit coordinates and detector coordinates.
+    Accumulates offsets that affect qubit coordinates and detector coordinates.

-    See also: QUBIT_COORDS, DETECTOR.

     Note: when qubit/detector coordinates use fewer dimensions than SHIFT_COORDS, the offsets from the additional dimensions are ignored (i.e. not specifying a dimension is different from specifying it to be 0).

+    See also: `QUBIT_COORDS`, `DETECTOR`.

+    - Parens Arguments:

+        Offsets to add into the current coordinate offset.
+        Can be any number of coordinate offsets from 1 to 16.
+        There is no required convention for which coordinate is which.

+    - Targets:

+        This instruction takes no targets.

     - Example: